Cupbop Korean Barbecue Update | Shark Tank Season 13

 • Shark: Mark Cuban

-Mark Cuban loved the product and the business.
-He offered $1 million for 7% equity and offers scaling expertise, as a healthy alternative, which Barbara and Lori disputed.
-Regardless, Jung and Dok had a lot of offers on the table.
-They decide to counter Mark at $1 million for 4.5%, but Mark’s lowest is 5.5%, so they counter at 5%.
-Mark agrees and a deal is made.
+Regardless, Jung and Dok have a lot of offers on the table.
+They decide to counter Mark at $1 million for 4.5%, but Mark’s lowest is 5.5%.

-Since appearing on Shark Tank, Cupbop has continued to grow.
-Research for our Cupbop update revealed that they’ve added nine brick-and-mortar locations to their roster since the show was filmed.
-In addition to their stateside stores, they also have over 100 locations in Indonesia.
-With Mark’s help, we’re sure Cupbop can only grow!
+Since appearing on Shark Tank, Cupbop has only continued to grow.
+Research for our Cupbop update revealed that they’ve added nine brick-and-mortar locations to their roster since the show was filmed, with more on the way.

 Before you go, make sure to check out our other company updates from Season 13 Episode 21: